XV SS Cossack Cavalry Corps: Structure

+Uniforms, ranks, and insignia

+The regiments of the corps each had a patch with two main colors, a black border, and Cyrillic letters that represented each Cossack host.
+The latter included ВД (Don Host), ПСВ (Regiment of the Siberian Host), КВ (Kuban Host), or ТВ (Terek Host).

 Repatriation

-Though the Division had fought westwards to surrender to the western Allies, the British later surrendered all Cossack units to the Red Army.
-Several thousand were killed in a mass execution near Lienz, Austria, while the commanding officers, including von Pannwitz, were put on trial and executed in 1947.
+Though the division had fought westwards to surrender to the western Allies, the British later surrendered all Cossack units to the Red Army.
+Several thousand were killed in a mass execution near Lienz, Austria, while the commanding officers, including Pannwitz, were put on trial and executed in 1947.
 Gravestones near Lienz mark the location of the mass graves.